 The weird symbolism uses plenty of conventional imagery from the Old Testament and apocalyptic literature written between the testaments.
 It’s not intended to be taken literally.

 But suppose John actually saw events unfolding and tried to describe them.
 He could not possibly understand societies other than his own or times in his future.
-So whatever does not conform to the conventional imagery familiar to his readers reflects his inability to understand what he’s seeing.
+So whatever does not conform to the conventional imagery familiar to his readers reflects his inability to understand what he was seeing.

 And, of course, the scene keeps changing between heaven and earth.
 Who could ever literally explain what the immaterial world looks like?